 For function to return after nerve connections are lost, the nerve must regenerate from the point of injury all the way to where it ends in the muscle.
 Nerve tissue regenerates or heals very slowly.
 Recovery is unlikely if the severed ends of the nerve are widely separated or if scar tissue interferes with healing.
 Anti-inflammatory drugs have been used to treat traumatic nerve injuries, but there is little evidence of any benefit.
 Surgery should be performed promptly in cases in which the nerve has been cut.
 In cases of injury from a fall or a blunt object, surgical exploration and removal of scar tissue may help.
 Longterm care consists of physical therapy to minimize muscle wasting and to keep the joints moving.
 Bandages or splints may be necessary to help protect a damaged limb.

-Ischemic neuromyopathy is most common in cats with arterial thromboembolism, a condition that develops secondary to disease of the heart muscle (see Blood Clots and Aneurysms in Cats).
-Emboli lodge in the arteries, blocking blood flow to the area.
+Ischemic neuromyopathy is a nerve and muscle disease that occurs due to lack of blood flow to these tissues, usually because of blood clots.
+It is most common in cats with arterial thromboembolism Blood Clots and Aneurysms in Cats A thrombus is a blood clot that may form when the blood flow of an artery or vein is restricted, when the lining of a blood vessel is damaged, or when another condition causes a cat to produce... read more , a condition that develops secondary to disease of the heart muscle.
+Blood clots that form within the heart travel through the bloodstream and lodge in the arteries, blocking blood flow to the area.
 Blockage occurs most commonly at the aorta, resulting in damage to the muscles and nerves in the hind legs.
-Partial paralysis develops, and the cat may be unable to flex or extend the leg, lose the knee reflexes, and lose sensation in the lower leg.
+Severely painful partial paralysis develops, and the cat may be unable to flex or extend the leg, lose the knee reflexes, and lose sensation in the lower leg.
 Diagnosis is based on the history and signs, as well as ultrasound scanning to analyze blood flow to the legs.
-Underlying heart disease must be treated.
+Treatment includes pain medications and nursing care.
+Underlying heart disease must also be treated.
 Neurologic signs can improve within 2 to 3 weeks, but 6 months may be needed for complete recovery.
 Permanent damage is possible.
 Health risks persist for many animals because of the underlying disease and high possibility of recurrence.
+Approximately 60% of cats die or are euthanized early on in the disease.